U.S. Energy Information Administration logo

 Fossil fuel, biomass, and waste burning power plants

-In the United States, about 61% of total electricity generation in 2021 was produced from fossil fuels (coal, natural gas, and petroleum), materials that come from plants (biomass), and municipal and industrial wastes.
+In the United States, about 62% of total electricity generation in 2022 was produced from fossil fuels (coal, natural gas, petroleum, and other gases), materials that come from plants (biomass), and municipal and industrial wastes.
 The substances that occur in combustion gases when these fuels are burned include:

 • Carbon dioxide (CO2)